-The doctor will make a few small incisions on your abdomen.
+The healthcare provider will make a few small incisions on your belly.

-A small tube may be used to send some gas into your abdomen.
-This is to help the doctor see the area better during surgery.
+A small tube may be used to send some gas into your belly.
+This is to help the healthcare provider see the area better during surgery.

-The doctor will pass tools through the small incisions.
-These include a tiny camera with a light, and several robotic tools.
+The provider will pass tools through the small incisions.
+These include a tiny camera with a light and several robotic tools.

-Your doctor will use the robotic controller to move the tools and remove the fibroids.
+Your provider will use the robotic controller to move the tools and remove the fibroids.